 - This Order covers discharges to surface waters from CAAP facilities in the Central Valley Region discharging to the Sacramento and San Joaquin River Basins and the Tulare Lake Basin. - 2.
 To be authorized by this Order, CAAP facilities must demonstrate that the discharge meets the following criteria: - a.
-Except for settleable solids, formaldehyde, chlorine, pH, copper, and any pollutant eligible for an intake water credit, for which compliance with water quality-based effluent limitations is required in Sections V.A and V.B of this Order, pollutant concentrations in the discharge do not cause, have a reasonable potential to cause, or contribute to an excursion above any applicable federal water quality criterion established by the U. S. Environmental Protection Agency (USEPA) pursuant to the Clean Water Act (CWA) section 303. - b.
-Except for settleable solids, formaldehyde, chlorine, pH, copper, and any pollutant eligible for an intake water credit, for which compliance with water quality-based effluent limitations is required in Sections V.A and V.B of this Order, pollutant concentrations in the discharge do not cause, have a reasonable potential to cause, or contribute to an excursion above any water quality objective adopted by the Central Valley Water Board or State Water Board, including prohibitions of discharge for the receiving waters.
+If pollutant concentrations in the discharge cause, have a reasonable potential to cause, or contribute to an excursion above any applicable federal water quality criterion established by the U. S. Environmental Protection Agency (USEPA) pursuant to the Clean Water Act (CWA) section 303, then the Discharger shall meet the effluent limitations for such pollutants contained in this Order. - b.
+If pollutant concentrations in the discharge cause, have a reasonable potential to cause, or contribute to an excursion above any water quality objective adopted by the Central Valley Water Board or State Water Board, including prohibitions of discharge for the receiving waters, then the Discharger shall meet the effluent limitations for such pollutants contained in this Order. - c.

-- c.
 The discharge does not cause acute or chronic toxicity in the receiving water. - 3.
-Authorized discharges are subject to all the requirements and provisions set for in this Order. - 4.
-This Order does not authorize the discharge of any waste streams, including spills and other unintentional or non routine discharge of pollutants, that are not part of the normal operations of CAAP facilities as described in the Discharger's Notice of Intent (NOI), or any pollutants that are not ordinarily present in such waste streams. - This Order does not apply to CAAP facilities that discharge within the legal boundaries of the Sacramento-San Joaquin Delta as there are site-specific water quality objectives for Delta waters that are not considered in this Order.
+Authorized discharges are subject to all the requirements and provisions set for in this Order.

+- 4. This Order does not authorize the discharge of any waste streams, including spills and other unintentional or non routine discharge of pollutants, that are not part of the normal operations of CAAP facilities as described in the Discharger's Notice of Intent (NOI), or any pollutants that are not ordinarily present in such waste streams. - 5.
+This Order does not apply to CAAP facilities that discharge within the legal boundaries of the Sacramento-San Joaquin Delta as there are site-specific water quality objectives for Delta waters that are not considered in this Order.